mistertfy64/2025-2110222-26/README.md

 > All fictional characters belong to their respective owners.
 No copyright infringement is intended.

 Are you bored and/or wanted to find a Vocaloid to talk to?
-Now you can chat with an LLM pretend to be Hatsune Miku!
+Now you can chat with an LLM pretend to be  Two!
-While it may not be the real Hatsune Miku, it is definitely close enough that no one would notice!
+While it may not be the real  Two, it is definitely close enough that no one would notice!

 ## Setup
 To use this webapp, manual configuration is required for two parts of this web application: the MongoDB database and the OpenRouter API key.